webrecorder/replayweb.page/docs/embedding.md

 These URLs point to a specific version of ReplayWeb.page software released on NPM, eg. `1.0.0`, meaning that your replay should stay stable, even if ReplayWeb.page is updated.

-You can choose another of ReplayWeb.page (or even try different versions) to ensure that you have tbest available replay.
+You can choose another of ReplayWeb.page (or even try different versions) to ensure that you have the best available replay.

 This addresses the potential issue of older sites breaking when web archive replay software is updated.